greenelab/deep-review/sections/06_discussion.md

 demonstrate the challenges of training neural networks but small enough to train quickly on a CPU, are important for training students and attracting machine learning researchers to problems in genomics and healthcare.
-`TODO: Cite syllabus or this last sentence should probably go.
-Unclear what it refers to.`
-We have even
-included DragoNN and hands-on model training into the curriculum of a graduate student course.

 ### Multimodal, multi-task, and transfer learning